Providing Greater Certainty in Mole Evaluation

 The Product

-The Orlucent System non-invasively determines the likelihood of malignancy potential for suspicious moles to provide greater certainty in clinical assessments of indeterminate pigmented lesions.
+The Orlucent System non-invasively determines the likelihood of malignant activity for suspicious moles to provide greater certainty in clinical assessments of indeterminate pigmented lesions.

 Three Simple Steps